Crowdsourced Adaptive Surveys

 \section{Results}

-Figure \ref{fig: fig1} displays mean accuracy estimates for claims receiving more than ten ratings.\footnote{Mean estimates are weighted by the inverse probability of selection, as in \citet{offer2021adaptive}.} The highest-rated claims covered information about both Republicans and Democrats.
+Figure \ref{fig: fig1} displays mean accuracy estimates for claims receiving more than ten ratings.
+The claims with the highest perceived factual accuracy covered information about both Republicans and Democrats.
 Party stereotypes about Republican positions on moral issues were rated as highly accurate ($\bar{x}$ = 3.54; SE = .07), as were claims that Trump used the presidency to enrich family and friends ($\bar{x}$ = 3.54; SE = .159) and possessed classified documents in his vacation homes ($\bar{x}$ = 3.43; SE = .121).
-Other highly rated claims focused on Republicans such as Ted Cruz ($\bar{x}$ = 3.40; SE = .049), extreme policy positions (e.g., a claim that Trump plans to deport all undocumented people ($\bar{x}$ = 3.32; SE = .313), and President Biden's son, Hunter Biden ($\bar{x}$ = 3.24; SE = .201).
+Other highly rated claims focused on Republicans such as Ted Cruz ($\bar{x}$ = 3.40; SE = .049), extreme policy positions such as a claim that Trump plans to deport all undocumented people ($\bar{x}$ = 3.32; SE = .31), and President Biden's son, Hunter Biden ($\bar{x}$ = 3.24; SE = .201).
 The lowest-rated claims typically involved false statements, allegations, or extreme descriptions of issue positions.
-Claims that scored especially low on perceived accuracy included ``This year, there was a major explosion close to the White House'' ($\mu = 1.50$; SE = .15), ``There were no wars during the Trump presidency'' ($\bar{x} = 1.74$; SE = .17), ``Republicans support going back to the 1776 constitution.'' ($\bar{x} = 1.80$; SE = .33), ``Trump will deport \textbf{all} immigrants if he wins in 2024'' ($\bar{x} = 1.91$; SE = .19), and ``The president was involved with his son's bribes'' ($\bar{x} = 1.92$; SE = .20).
+Claims that scored especially low on perceived accuracy included ``This year, there was a major explosion close to the White House'' ($\bar{x} = 1.50$; SE = .15), ``There were no wars during the Trump presidency'' ($\bar{x} = 1.74$; SE = .17), ``Republicans support going back to the 1776 constitution.'' ($\bar{x} = 1.80$; SE = .33), ``Trump will deport \textbf{all} immigrants if he wins in 2024'' ($\bar{x} = 1.91$; SE = .19), and ``The president was involved with his son's bribes'' ($\bar{x} = 1.92$; SE = .20).